Login

 Weight

-You&#;re likely to find either rim or disc brakes, with levers on the handlebars.
-You might even find a pedal brake, or coaster brake, which is a legal requirement for kids&#; bikes with a maximum seat height of 25in or less that are sold in the US.
+Most bikes will feature rim or disc brakes, with levers on the handlebars.
+Some might even include a pedal brake or coaster brake, which is a legal requirement for kids' bikes with a maximum seat height of 25in sold in the US.

-On the handlebars, the brakes are not only smaller than adults&#; bikes, but also feature adjustable brake levers so you can reduce the reach for smaller hands.
-Gear shifting is often through a grip shifter, which can take less strength to shift.
+Typically, the brakes are smaller than adult bikes, featuring adjustable brake levers to help you reduce the reach for smaller hands.
+Gear shifting often employs a grip shifter that necessitates less strength to operate.

 Protection

-Finally, if you are considering doing the school or nursery run by bike, we have plenty of advice for commuting with kids.
+If you're contemplating cycling to school or preschool, we have plenty of guidance for commuting with kids.

-Are you interested in learning more about City Bikes?
-Contact us today to secure an expert consultation!
+Are you interested in more information about City Bikes?
+Contact us today for expert consultation!

 0